sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 ## Create filesystems on logical volumes

-In order to use the logical volumes, we need to create file systems on them.
+In order to use the logical volumes, we need to create filesystems on them.
 To ease this process - and save me some manual work - I wrote a little BASH script.
-The purpose of this script is to create XFS filesystems on all logical volumes on all volume groups specified and create a swap "filesystem" on the logical volume, which is named `<vg>-swap`.
+The purpose of this script is to create `XFS` filesystems on all logical volumes on all volume groups specified and create a `swap "filesystem"` on the logical volume, which is named `<vg>-swap`.
 Ff you have multiple swaps or a different naming, you can easily modify this script.

 I added a semicolon after each command, so one can simply copy/paste the whole script into the terminal.